 - buying trailers is more economical than buying several boats

 - best efficiency / price ratio

-This catamaran boat will be able to work along the floating barrier to harvest the blocked seaweeds.
+This catamaran boat will be able to work along our floating barriers to harvest the blocked seaweeds.

-Because on land we need garbage trucks to collect our garbage, I created the Sargaboat© to collect those at sea .
+Because on land we need garbage trucks to collect our garbage, I created the Sargaboat© Evolution, to collect those at sea !